peterhinch/micropython-async/v3/README.md

  * `Condition`.
 In this repository.
  * `Queue`.
 In this repository.

-I am hoping that the above will be replaced by more efficient official built-in versions.
-To date those listed as "already incorporated" have been and should be used.
+The above unofficial primitives are CPython compatible.
+Using future official versions will require a change to the import statement only.

 ### 3.2.2 Synchronisation primitives (old asyn.py)

 Applications using `asyn.py` should no longer import that module.
 Equivalent functionality may now be found in the `primitives` directory: this is implemented as a Python package enabling RAM savings.
+The new versions are also more efficient, replacing polling with the new `Event` class.

 These features in `asyn.py` were workrounds for bugs in V2 and should not be used with V3: